Reconstructing Historical Climate Fields With Deep Learning: Discussion

 Reconstruction of historical observations is an active and important research field in climate science with vast implications for the present climate, short- and long-term future projections, and climate change attribution.
 Previously used methods often struggle with large irregular gaps in climate fields or with resolving spatial patterns.
 We show that LaMa is able to realistically reconstruct global temperature records across different data sets and resolutions.
 LaMa clearly outperforms the widely used kriging with a 21.0\% smaller spatially averaged site-wise RMSE (Tab.~\ref{tab:comparison}).
 Furthermore, our method outperforms a previously proposed deep learning method based on partial convolutions \cite{kadow_artificial_2020}.
-In terms of the spatially averaged site-wise RMSE, LaMa outperforms PConv by 13.5\% (Tab.~\ref{tab:comparison}), and 78\% of the grid cells show a lower site-wise RMSE on the test set (Fig.~\ref{fig:Fig_3}f).
+In terms of the spatially averaged site-wise RMSE, LaMa outperforms PConv by 13.5\% (Tab.~\ref{tab:comparison}), and 78\% of the grid cells show a lower site-wise RMSE on the test set (Fig.~\ref{fig:Fig_3}F).
+We note that approaches using Principal Component Analysis (PCA) have been successfully used to reconstruct temperature records \cite{beckers_eof_2003, wang_reconstructed_2020}.
+In particular, PCA has been shown to be able to reconstruct the El Niño-Southern Oscillation remarkably well \cite{smith_reconstruction_1996}.
+While generally PCA shows a better performance than kriging in reconstructing spatial temperature patterns, PCA shows overall worse performance than PConv \cite{kadow_artificial_2020}.
+More specifically, a thorough comparison of the PConv method with a PCA-based reconstruction shows that PCA introduces additional biases when applying cross-validation, and is generally outperformed by PConv \cite{kadow_artificial_2020}.
+Since, as we have shown, our approach generally outperforms the PConv method, it is thus clear that it also gives better reconstructions than PCA.

-We train the model on very low-resolution images (72x72~pixel), which makes it difficult to resolve global teleconnections.
+A substantial advantage of LaMa over PConv and other, statistical methods such as kriging, is the global context provided by Fast Fourier Convolutions (FFC), in contrast to the local context of PConv.
+For climate fields with global teleconnections, such as temperature fields, the FFC blocks in LaMa allow for a global context, promising more accurate spatial reconstructions.
+We train our model on rather low-resolution images (72x72~pixel), which makes it difficult to resolve global teleconnections.
 Nonetheless, our model is able to realistically reconstruct spatial temperature patterns on a global level.
 Training on high-resolution images is limited by the available GPU infrastructure.
 However, due to the ability of LaMa to train on lower-resolution images than the ones it is evaluated on, this problem can be mitigated.
 While the training of the model can take several wall time days, depending on the training size, the evaluation is done in the order of minutes.
 It is hence much faster than gap-filling with dynamical models and still faster than statistical methods.